The Dalai Lama supposedly had a famous quote that’s gone viral on social media: When asked what surprised him most, he replied:

 Disadvantaged youth indeed face a lot of obstacles — poverty, inferior schools, crime, unstable communities, a fractured family structure.
-But Miller said he had noticed during his years of research that youth that beat these obstacles possessed persistence, optimism, self control, but also very high levels of the stress hormone cortisol, higher blood pressure, and more body fat.
+But Miller said he noticed during his years of research that youth that beat these obstacles possessed persistence, optimism, self control, but also very high levels of the stress hormone cortisol, higher blood pressure, and more body fat.

-“Those kids who come from really challenging backgrounds but nonetheless do well in terms of psychosocial outcomes—they their early 20s have cells that look quite aged relative to their chronological age,” Miller said.
+“Those kids who come from really challenging backgrounds but nonetheless do well in terms of psychosocial outcomes—by their early 20s have cells that look quite aged relative to their chronological age,” Miller said.
 And even among successful African-American executives, a Harvard School of Public Health study postulated that limited networks, financial and emotional support, discrimination, and a “hypervigilance” over their own work contributed to poor sleep and the possibility of other health problems.

 The study may help design social programs that not only encourage more youth to find ways out of disadvantage, but so do while maintaining their health.